Fred A. Hartley Jr.

-Frederick Allan Hartley Jr. (February 22, 1902 – May 11, 1969) was an American Republican politician from New Jersey.
-Hartley served ten terms in the United States House of Representatives where he represented the New Jersey's 8th and New Jersey's 10th congressional districts.
-He is by far best known for being the House of Representatives sponsor of the Taft–Hartley Act in 1947.
+Frederick Allan Hartley Jr. (February 22, 1902 – May 11, 1969) was an American politician from New Jersey.
+A member of the Republican Party, Hartley served ten terms in the United States House of Representatives where he represented the New Jersey's 8th and New Jersey's 10th congressional districts.
+He is best known for being the House of Representatives sponsor of the Taft–Hartley Act.

 Background

 Hartley was born in Harrison, New Jersey, on February 22, 1902.
 After going through the Harrison public schools and Rutgers Preparatory School for high school, Hartley went on to attend Rutgers University.
 Following his studies in 1923, he successfully ran for the position of library commissioner for Kearny, New Jersey.
 After holding that position for two years, Hartley was named as the police and fire commissioner for Kearny, a position he held until 1928.
 In that same year, he was nominated as a Republican to run for the United States House of Representatives seat for New Jersey's 8th congressional district.
 Hartley defeated the incumbent Paul J. Moore in a close election on November 6, 1928.
 The final vote count in the election was 64,915 votes for Hartley and 64,594 for Moore, making the margin of defeat a slim 0.2%.